-Consistently growing in wind energy space by implementing various wind power projects for Indian Railways Till date, company has implemented about 93 MW of wind projects for traction load, detailed as under:
+Consistently growing in wind energy space by implementing various wind power projects for Indian Railways till date, company has implemented about 93 MW of wind projects for traction load, detailed as under:

 - (i) 26 MW Windmill Plant on CAPEX mode at Jaisalmer, Rajasthan.
-Your company has accounted 37.20 MUs (Million Units) of energy generated from 26 MW Wind Power Plant during FY 2021-22. - (ii) 10.5 MW wind power project on PMC mode at Southern Railway (SR), Tamil Nadu. - (iii) 56.4 MW wind power project for CR in Maharashtra on tariff based competitive bidding.
+Your company has accounted for 34.56 MUs (Million Units) of energy generated from 26 MW Wind Power Plant during FY 2022-23. - (ii) 10.5 MW wind power project on PMC mode and the energy has been directly utilized Southern Railway (SR), Tamil Nadu. - (iii) 56.4 MW wind power project for CR in Maharashtra on tariff based competitive bidding.
+96.80 MUs (Million Units) of energy generated from the Power Plant has been utilized by Central Railway in the state of Maharashtra during FY 2022-23.